-gained Qualified Teacher Status (QTS) and are registered with Education
+Have gained Qualified Teacher Status (QTS) and are registered with the Education Workforce Council (EWC);

 An EYFS Teacher works in day nurseries and also nursery or reception classes in infant or primary schools.